What are Idioms for IELTS Speaking?

 Using idioms can really spice up your language and make it more engaging.
 They help you sound more natural and fluent in English, which is especially handy for the IELTS Speaking test.

-So, why should you use idioms for IELTS Speaking?
+So, why should you use idioms when speaking in IELTS?

 - Using idioms correctly shows that you have a strong command of the English language.
-It's a great way to show off your ability to use the language in a creative and effective way.
+It's a great way to showcase your ability to use the language creatively and effectively.

 - Idioms often carry meanings that are deeper than their literal words suggest.
 When you use these in your IELTS Speaking test, you can present your ideas more clearly and persuasively to the examiner.
 While they might be tricky at first, but with practice, you'll get the hang of even the toughest ones.